jelmer/janitor/devnotes/adding-a-new-campaign.rst

 Add script for finding candidates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add a script that can gather candidates for the new suite.
+Add a script that can gather candidates for the new campaign.
 This script should
 be run regularly to find new candidates to schedule, with its output fed into
 ``python3 -m janitor.candidates``.
 The easiest way to do this is to add
 the script to ``schedule.sh``